Peasant homes in medieval England: Background

 Historians have generally had low opinions of peasant houses describing them as "hardly more than crude huts" and "primitive...for the most part (houses) were small, with one or two rooms for people and animals alike."
 Historians had long held the view that peasant houses were not built to last and would not last more than a generation but new evidence has proven this false and it is now accepted by historians and archaeologists that "later medieval houses survive in their thousands".

 The label "peasant" encompasses a wider range of social classes than previously thought.
-By the 15th century wealthier sub-classes of peasants were beginning to emerge under the manorial estates in the rural countryside of at least some parts of England, notably in the pastoral areas more than the heavily agrarian areas of the Midlands.It is important to remember that glass and lime cement only became available midway through the 1500s (Rev. William Harrison.
+By the 15th century, wealthier sub-classes of peasants were beginning to emerge under the manorial estates in the rural countryside of at least some parts of England, notably in the pastoral areas more than the heavily agrarian areas of the Midlands.
+Glass and lime cement only became available midway through the 1500s, (Rev. William Harrison.
 A Description of England 1577) some time after what is generally considered Medieval.
 The Wealden buildings in Kent are associated with a rising and prosperous group of yeomen.
 Smaller houses of cruck construction found the Midlands are believed to belong to peasants of more modest means.
 It is, however, usually not possible to link a specific home with a particular historic holding but some general observations may be possible like the house was part of a yardland farm.